NVIDIA-Omniverse/kit-extension-sample-spawn-prims/exts/omni.example.spawnPrims/tutorial/tutorial.md

 <br>

-You can see that since both buttons use the same function they both are spawning a cube.
+Since both buttons use the same function they both are spawning a cube.
 Which is *not* the intended funtionality.

 ![spawnprim_tut_gif5](images/spawnprim_tutorial5.gif)